RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="diagrams/drawio/png/cutout-of-1-wire-bus.png" width="250px" alt="Heating system in the house">
 </p>
 <p align="center">
-Picture 9: Coutout from picture 4 – location of merge 1-Wire bus at the HWT.
+Picture 9: The cutout from the picture 4 – location of merge 1-Wire bus by the HWT.
 </p>

-In the picutre 9 is cutout of part from all drawing (picture 4) for association 1-Wire bus at HWT.
-In the picture 10 is PCB for temperature sensor at HWT.
-In the picutre 4.6b is top part PCB which is located in the installation box.
-There are 6 position for fastening via terminal block for temperature sensors.
-There are 3 temperature sensors connect for getting temperature from top, middle and bottom part HWT.
-The location of sensor is given manufacture of tank and sensors are inserted into cavity.
-The 1-Eier bus is implemented with UTP cable category 5e.
+In the picture 9 is cutout of part from all drawing (the picture 4) for merge 1-Wire bus by HWT.
+In the picture 10 is a PCB for temperature sensor by HWT.
+In the picutre 4.6b is a top part PCB which is located in an installation box.
+There are 6 position for fastening via a terminal block for temperature sensors.
+There are 3 temperature sensors connect for obtain the temperature from the top, middle and bottom part HWT.
+The location of sensor is given manufacture of tank and sensors are inserted to cavity.
+The 1-Wire bus is implemented with a UTP cable category 5e.
 The pin 4 is Data, pin 5 is GND and 3 pin is supply voltage.
-For getting outdoor temperature is sensor DS18b20 in the package TO-92 which is attached on the UTP cable and sealed off plastic material, which is covered with shrink protective tube.
-In the picuter 11 are marked places with location of temperature sensors.
+To obtain the temperature is sensor DS18B20 in the package TO-92 which is connected on the UTP cable and covered plastic material and covered with a shrink protective tube.
+In the picture 11 are marked places with location of temperature sensors.

 <p align="center">
 <img src="/photos-of-final-products/others/sensor-installation-box-at-heating-water-tank.png" width="250px" alt="WT – the red circles indicate the location of the temperature sensors.">
 </p>
 <p align="center">
-Picture 10: Merge of 1-Wire bus at HWT.
+Picture 10: The merge of 1-Wire bus by the HWT.
 </p>

 <p align="center">
 <img src="/photos-of-final-products/others/heating-water-tank-with-temperature-sensors.png" width="250px" alt="Merge of 1-Wire bus at HWT.">
 </p>
 <p align="center">
-Picture 11: HWT – the red circles indicate the location of the temperature sensors.
+Picture 11: The HWT – the red circles indicate the location of the temperature sensors.
 </p>

 ### I2C bus
 Obrázek 12: Výřez z obrázku 4 – modul I2C sběrnice u centrální jednotky

-In the picutre 12. is cutout of part from all drawing (picture 4) for modul I2C bus at central control unit.
 The I2C bus is realized with integrated circuit PCA9615 from manufacture NXP Semiconductors.
-The signal SCL and SDA is connected directly from the central control unit into input PCA9615, supply voltage is 3.3 V. The output from PCA9615 is differential signal.
+The signal SCL and SDA is connected directly from the central control unit to input PCA9615, supply voltage is 3.3 V.  The output from PCA9615 is differential signal.
 The power supply on this side is 5 V. The bus is implemented via UTP cable category 5e, output form PCA9615 is implemented  via RJ45 connector.
-The UTP cable and differential transmission enable reach a long distance bus.
+The UTP cable and differential transmission allows reach a long distance bus.
 The longest point of bus is about 30 m.
-The frequency used is 100 kHz.
-It is therefore a full-fledged I2C bus.
+The frequency is used 100 kHz.
+It is therefore the full-fledged I2C bus.
-The reason for choosing this variant was based on the choice of a display with an I2C bus (simple and cheap solution), furthermore, it is a classic connection of the display, as if it were located at a small distance from the central unit and it is not necessary transfer as RS485 to UART and then to I2C bus.
-The communication is defined via I2C protokol.
-The one PCA9615 is located at central control unit and other PCA9615 are located at the ends of the end devices.
+The reason for choosing this variant is based on the choice of a display with an I2C bus (simple and cheap solution).
+It is a classic connection of the display, as if it were located by a small distance from the central control unit and it is not necessary transfer as RS485 to UART and then to I2C bus.
+The communication is defined via the I2C protocol.
+The one PCA9615 is located by central control unit and other PCA9615 are located in the end of connected the devices.
-The power supply 5 V is implemented via separate cable.
-In the one UTP is 1-Wire bus and I2C bus - saving cables.
+The power supply 5 V is implemented via a separated cable.
+In the one UTP is the 1-Wire bus and the I2C bus - saving cables.

 ## Signalization by fireplace